 Staff Contract/Handbook Resources

 When you hire someone to work in your business you must treat the person as your employee (with few exceptions).
 Some providers try to treat these helpers as independent contractors, but that is not correct.
-You must pay Social Security taxes on the wages earned by your employee no matter how few hours your employee works for you in a year.
+You must meet Labor laws no matter how few hours your employee works for you in a year.

 Before You Hire: